 Addidas https://archive.is/4ECEu - not linked as slow to load; emissionfactors.com below requires a log-on

 https://emissionfactors.com/ef/factor/297656 0.00891 kg CO2 per tonne-km by sea - so about 9 grammes - and

 https://emissionfactors.com/ef/factor/294946 0.59377 by air, counting just the long-haul part of the journey.

 Vegan shoes on this site are chosen for mundane reasons like availability as well as ethical ones.
-UK safety boot suppliers closed, for example , but there was a safety boot supplier that was easy to deal with because they had a wholesaler in the UK as well as selling from Italy, which sounded like a good country to buy from.
+UK safety boot suppliers closed, for example, but there was a safety boot supplier that was easy to deal with because they had a wholesaler in the UK as well as selling from Italy, which sounded like a good country to buy from.
 They also have a vast array of solar panels on their warehouse roof.
 Then they moved production to Albania, and it would have been hard to find another supplier and hold two generations of stock in different styles, which is hassle for retailers.
-So who knows about the social security system in Albania?
-Eventually, we found a way to look it up, right at the top of lists of countries that we can link to, without having to pretend to be experts or keep up to date.
+So who knows about Albania?
+Eventually, we found ways to look it up, right at the top of lists of countries that we can link to, without having to pretend to be experts or keep up to date.
 We also have tracking information for the Italy - London part of the journey, which is usually by TNT slow road courier.
 TNT provide CO2 emissions tracking and next time a batch comes, we'll check the small print to see if it applies.